bbenchoff/bbenchoff.github.io/pages/EdgingAI.md

 - PCIe connector
 - Intake and exhaust air

-## Power Sequencing and Control

-The A100 requires precise power sequencing:
-1. 12V system power must be stable
-2. 3.3V auxiliary power must be established
-3. 0.8V core voltage must reach regulation
-4. PCIe reset must be de-asserted after a delay
-5. Various enable signals must be sequenced correctly

-I implemented this using an RP2040 microcontroller (the same chip used in the Raspberry Pi Pico) as a power sequencer and system management controller.
-The RP2040 handles:
-- Power sequencing timing
-- Voltage monitoring
-- Fan control based on temperature
-- System status reporting via SPI to the main CPU
-- Emergency shutdown in case of thermal issues

 ## Finalized Design and Manufacturing

 After multiple revisions and simulations, I finalized the PCB design and sent it to a PCB manufacturer that specializes in high-layer-count, high-speed designs.
 The final specifications were: